 SAUTÉ: Remove the stems and cut them into small pieces, then cut the leaves into 2-inch pieces.
-Heat 1 tablespoon of oil in a large pan over medium heat, add the stems and cook for 6-8 minutes, then add the leaves, 2 tablespoons water, salt, and pepper.
+Heat 1 Tbsp of cooking oil in a large pan over medium heat, add the stems and cook for 6-8 minutes, then add the leaves, 2 Tbsp water, salt, and pepper.
 Cover the pan and cook for 2-4 minutes, remove the lid, and stir occasionally for 1-3 minutes.